w4bo/2024-bf-wateringsummerschool/slides/cs-smartirrigation.md

 Continual learning to overcome the limitations of the simulation

 - Adapting the model after its deployment
-- Use the data that is coming into the production environment and retrain the model based
+- Use the data that is coming into the production environment and retrain the model-based
 - Fit to unforeseen field conditions

 Improving the recommendation